Mnbel555/pixelodyssey/README.md

 ### Gameplay
 - Control Pac-Man with Arrow keys.
-- Press the spacebar to jump and Z to attack.
+- Press the spacebar to jump and Z to attack, C to slide and X to kick.
 - Navigate through levels, defeat enemies.

 ## Instructions